laurent22/joplin/readme/gsoc2022/index.md

 **Aim wide**: submit more than one proposal.
 You are allowed to submit to another organisation as well.
 If you do submit more than one proposal, tell us that and which proposal you would choose, if both were selected.
 Former students would advise you to do one or two kick-ass proposals rather than trying to do three.

-## Accepted Students
+## Accepted Contributors

 Your primary responsibility is finishing your project under the guidance of your mentors.
 To do that, you must submit code regularly and stay in frequent and effective communication with your mentors and team.
 To pass the evaluations, you must do both the communication **and** the coding plus documentation.

-All students will create a report page by tool up to their choice.
+All contributors will create a report page by tool up to their choice.
 Keep this up-to-date, as this is one of our primary evaluation tools.

 ## Instructions for mentors